jabercrombia/job-applications/README.md

 ![homepage](/public/screenshot/homepage.png)

+## Documentation

+Documentation for this repo can be found [here](https://project-docs-amber.vercel.app/docs/category/job-submission-portal).

 A form-based application built with **Next.js (App Router)**, **Supabase**, and a **Python microservice** that scans resumes and matches them against a job description using TF-IDF and cosine similarity.
 Users upload a PDF and fill in their personal information.
 The data is stored in Supabase PostgreSQL, and PDFs are saved in Supabase Storage.

 ---